Urosalpinx cinerea

-Urosalpinx cinerea, common name the eastern oyster drill or Atlantic oyster drill, is a species of small predatory sea snail, a marine gastropod mollusk in the family Muricidae, the murexes or rock snails.
+Urosalpinx cinerea, common name the eastern oyster drill, Atlantic oyster drill, or just oyster drill, is a species of small predatory sea snail, a marine gastropod mollusk in the family Muricidae, the murexes or rock snails.

-They use chemoreception in their environment and are found to be sessile and encrusting organisms.
-Microscopic particles released by prey are carried through the sea water and captured by the Atlantic oyster drill.
-This animal is not physically able to close itself from its surrounding environment because of its siphonal canal.
+This snail uses chemoreception to locate its invertebrate prey, which is typically a sessile or encrusting organism that is unable to escape its pursuer.
+The chemoreception hunting strategy involves detecting microscopic particles that its prey releases into the sea water.

-This species is a serious problem in commercial oyster beds, and it has been accidentally introduced well outside its natural range.
+The Atlantic oyster drill is a serious problem in commercial oyster beds, and it has been accidentally introduced well outside its natural range.

 Distribution

 This snail is endemic to the Atlantic coast of North America, from Nova Scotia to Nassau Sound in in Florida.
 It has been accidentally introduced with oyster spat to Northern Europe and to the West Coast of North America from California to Washington.
 They range in areas with salinity and temperature changing seasonally and with the tidal currents.